 Of the two, user experience is by far the more expansive, because UX encompasses the entire range of impressions and interactions people have when they use a piece of software.

 From the brand colors to the information architecture to the content, to designing personalized experiences for each user group (or persona) - everything informs the user experience.
-UX is often described as how it feels to interact with a piece of technology.
+UX is often described as how interacting with a piece of technology feels.

-As a discipline, UX encompasses a number of skill sets.
+As a discipline, UX encompasses several skill sets.
 There are a lot of weird infographics on the internet that try to communicate this concept, but I like this one:

 The user interface is the visual component people utilize to input and retrieve information from software.
 The UI design includes the layout of each screen, the order in which information appears on the screen, and other visual design principles like spacing and color.